the paratheatre workings

 Antero:

-Yes, and expresses and allows autonomy.
+Yes, and expresses it and allows for the autonomy of others.

 Antero: